hvh-guide/hvh-guide/docs/gameplay-guides/basic-gameplay-guide.md

 Temper your chapter progression with your gear and hero levels as progression affects Adventure mode difficulty.
 Hard Mode increases the difficulty of Adventure more aggressively as compared to Normal Mode.

-Once your Knight and BM are at max level, you can raise the levels of other heroes to unlock their global buffs (at levels 30, 60, 100), choosing the order of the hero and to which level depending on the globals they offer.
+Once your [Knight](/docs/hero/knight) and [Blademaster](/docs/hero/blademaster) are at max level, you can raise the levels of other heroes to unlock their global buffs (at levels 30, 60, 100), choosing the order of the hero and to which level depending on the globals they offer.

 Level your talents whenever possible, there's no reason to "save" gold.
 You'll farm plenty whilst gathering hero orbs / scrolls to level heroes and gear.